 - Media and special projects support planning, scripting, and production of humanities programs for radio and television and other humanities projects: "Changed Lives: Lewis and Clark Meet the West" (Missouri Humanities Council, St. Louis, Mo.), "The Last Homesteads: The Great Plains and Alaska" (Nebraskans for Television, Inc., Lincoln, Neb.), "The Hayloft Gang: The Story of the National Barn Dance" (Media Working Group, Chicago, Ill.), and "Studio 360: American Icons" (Public Radio International, Minneapolis, Minn.).

-A complete listing of the Endowment's We the People grants is available on the Internet at www.NEH.gov.
+A complete listing of the Endowment's We the People grants is available in .pdf format.

 The 132 new NEH grants and matching offers are in three of the Endowment's program areas--challenge grants, education, and public programs.
 In this award cycle, institutions in 35 states, the District of Columbia, and Puerto Rico received NEH support.
 A state-by-state listing of grants is available as an Adobe PDF file in the above box.

 Programs, total number of projects, and total dollar amounts for grants and matching funds included in this announcement are as follows: